meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![Close up photo of the current sensor, mounted on the PCB](_figures/pcb-powe_parts_details3.jpg)

-The bottom/copper side of the assembled module, is captured bellow.
+The bottom/copper side of the assembled module, is captured below.

 ![The copper side of the implemented PCB](_figures/pcb-powe_parts_copper.jpg)